gaehlerm/SoftwareEngineering/README.md

 # 36. Refactoring Legacy Code

-"To me, legacy code is code without tests." - Michael Feathers [WELC]
+"To me, legacy code is code without tests." - Michael Feathers

 Up to this point, everything was great.
 We had no restrictions whatsoever.
 We assumed we were working on a greenfield project.
 I could tell you whatever I wanted.
 There were no restrictions because of the existing code base.
 I told you to write unit tests, and you started writing unit tests.
 Now, however, we will start working with existing code bases.
-We will learn how to handle legacy code: code without tests [WELC].
+We will learn how to handle legacy code: code without tests [](Working Effectively with Legacy Code).
 Or even worse, code without interfaces.

-So far, we have only refactored code that is covered by tests.
-Refactoring code without tests would be too dangerous.
+So far, we have mostly discussed refactoring techniques for code that is covered by tests.
+Refactoring code without tests would be dangerous.
 But, unfortunately, this is precisely the issue with numerous projects.
 There are so many projects out there without tests.
 Due to global variables, functions with side effects, complex constructors, and missing interfaces, it is very challenging to write tests for them.
 In these cases, you may start to feel afraid to make changes to the code as you are supposed to do during refactoring.
 There's just too much that can break without testing.
 This is apparently a really bad thing.
 No one likes to live in fear.
 In your own code, you can prevent this situation by meticulously testing all the code you write.
 However, if you work on an existing project, you will have to face the demons.

 When you start working on a project with bad code, you might be motivated to suggest a complete rewrite.
 You may do that, although I do not recommend it.
 A complete rewrite is rarely an option.
 It takes years, costs millions, and very often the final code is not significantly better.
 Generally, it is better to improve the existing code.
-You have identified something you want to enhance.
-You write tests and start refactoring.
+Once you have identified something you want to enhance, you write tests and start refactoring.
 This may seem tedious to you, but you always have to consider that the code was written by many programmers over many years.
 It will not be fixed in a few months.

 Refactoring untested code is usually a very hard task.
-There are entire books about it [WELC], [Refactoring].
+There are entire books about it [](Working Effectively with Legacy Code), [](Refactoring Second Edition).
 And if the code is already pretty bad, refactoring becomes even harder.
 The most common issues on the macro level are:
+1. No interfaces
-1. No tests
+2. No tests
-2. Obscure code
+3. Obscure code
-3. No time (or budget) to fix it
+4. No time (or budget) to fix it

 And on the micro level we have a few more indications that things will get tough:
-1. No interfaces
-2. Functions with side effects and global variables
+1. Functions with side effects and global variables
-3. Huge classes and functions
+2. Huge classes and functions
-4. Objects that are hard to construct
+3. Objects that are hard to construct
-5. Inheritance chains
+4. Inheritance chains

 If you want to divide a large class into smaller parts, consider the following approach.
 It has no tests, and you are uncertain about the side effects it might have.
 This is bad because the functional changes introduced are bugs.
 The only way to prevent these changes is by having plenty of regression tests.